alanconway/envoy-amqp/README.md

 ## Possible optimizations

 *Eliminate double HTTP codec*: amqp_bridge composes/parses HTTP by itself and exchanges HTTP bytes with the Envoy connection-manager, which must parse/compose again.
 Can we eliminate the double codec?

+## Open questions

+Default to anonymous-relay?
+For a server bridge, anonymous-relay is most likely the best way to send responses.
+For a client bridge, anonymous-relay seems a good default if available, unless a named-relay is explicitly provided.
+Replace anonymous-relay with a link-per-address property with the opposite meaning?